xenon007/ai-engineering-hub/motia-content-creation/README.md

 We use the following tech stack:
 - Motia as the unified backend framework
 - Firecrawl to scrape web content
-- Ollama for serving Deepseek-R1 LLM
+- Ollama for serving Deepseek-R1 locally

 ## 🎯Overview